List of Altair: A Record of Battles characters: Main characters

 Kyros is the 19-year-old (17 at the start of the series) son of the former caesar of Phoiníkē, Apollodorus, with whom he has a very estranged relationship.
 Kyros has a rebellious nature and is reluctant to follow in his father's footsteps, which entices him to become the Phoiníkē spy for Süleyman.
 After the fall of his home, Kyros becomes Mahmut's traveling companion and joins him in his efforts to stop the Balt-Rhein Empire, hoping to one day to reclaim his homeland.
 In comparison to the more naïve and polite Mahmut, Kyros is more street-wise, sarcastic, and temperamental, though he is able to conduct himself in formal matters.
 Since Venedik failed to aid Phoiníkē, Kyros holds a grudge against them and was distrustful of Abiriga as a result, but has come to respect him and be more friendly towards him as they travel together.
 Being a Phoiníkē noble and a citizen of a harbor town, Kyros is well-educated in sea warfare and is knowledgeable about different parts of the world.
 Although he does not battle often, Kyros is a capable fighter and owns a galley ship back in Phoiníkē with a crew made up of his childhood friends.
-He continues to put his espionage skills to use as he travels with Mahmut, as he is usually tasked to handle things outside of battle and acts as a liaison for Türkiye with Süleyman as the Great Rumeliana War escalates.
+He continues to put his espionage skills to use as he travels with Mahmut, as he is usually tasked to handle things outside of battle and acts as a liaison for Turkey with Süleyman as the Great Rumeliana War escalates.